aletundo/lovenv/README.md

 Run instructions:

 * Build all docker containers with: `docker-compose build`
-* Run all docker containers with: `docker-compose up --scale spark-worker=N` where N is the number of the desired Apache Spark worker nodes.
+* Run all docker containers with: `docker-compose up -d --scale spark-worker=N` where N is the number of the desired Apache Spark worker nodes.

 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.